rachelgrau/Bingo/README.md

 # Current State of Project

 Right now, we have a rough version of the content tool up.
 The data you enter is not yet stored in the local server or connected to the Nearpod API–it's just UI and interactivity.
+When you open it up in a browser, you'll see that 2 words get loaded in as samples -- "Abate" and "Blatant"-- this is to test loading in data from the local server, don't worry about it for now.

 ## To use